Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: (Uni)versal Deformation Rings of Finitely Generated Gorenstein-Projective Modules

+\begin{lemma} Let $V$ be a finitely generated non-zero Gorenstein-projective left $\A$-module and assume that $P$ is a finitely generated left $\A$-module.
+Then the versal deformation ring $R(\A,P\oplus V)$ is isomorphic to the versal deformation ring $R(\A,V)$. \end{lemma}

-\begin{theorem} Let $V$ be a finitely generated Gorenstein-projective left $\A$-module whose stable endomorphism ring $\SEnd_\A(V)$ is isomorphic to $\k$. \begin{enumerate} \item The deformation functor $\hat{\Fun}_V$ is naturally isomorphic to the weak deformation functor $\hat{\Fun}_V^w$ as in Remark \ref{rem1}. \item The module $V$ has a universal deformation ring $R(\A,V)$.
-Moreover, the stable endomorphism ring $\SEnd_\A(\Omega V)$ is also isomorphic to $\k$ and the versal deformation ring $R(\A, \Omega V)$ is also universal. \end{enumerate}
+The next result is proved the same way as parts (i) and (ii) of \cite[Thm.
+2.6]{blehervelez} by replacing Claims 1 and 2 in the proof of \cite[Thm.
+2.6]{blehervelez} by parts (i) and (ii) of Lemma \ref{claim1}. \begin{theorem} Let $V$ be a finitely generated Gorenstein-projective left $\A$-module whose stable endomorphism ring $\SEnd_\A(V)$ is isomorphic to $\k$. \begin{enumerate} \item The deformation functor $\hat{\Fun}_V$ is naturally isomorphic to the weak deformation functor $\hat{\Fun}_V^w$ as in Remark \ref{rem1}. \item The module $V$ has a universal deformation ring $R(\A,V)$. \end{enumerate} \end{theorem}